TheWat00cher/travellershub/README.md

 # 🏡 TravellersHub

 Welcome to the **TravellersHub** project!
-This is a full-stack web application that replicates key features of Airbnb, allowing users to book stays, list properties, and manage reservations.
+This is a full-stack web application that replicates key features of Airbnb, allowing users to book stays, list properties.

 ## 🚀 Features
 - User authentication (Login/Signup)